You want smart political talk without the meltdowns?

 You're talking about sending the money, block granting it back to the states, Congressman Bratt.

-Just just run down the list of things specifically you need to make this bill work for you in the freedom caucus.
+Just run down the list of things specifically you need to make this bill work for you in the Freedom Caucus.

-Yeah, well, shift the uh refundable tax credits to tax deduction, uh fund HSAs, put the high risk pools for pre-existing editions down at the state level.
+Yeah, well, shift the refundable tax credits to tax deduction, fund HSAs, put the high-risk pools for pre-existing conditions down at the state level.

-Uh make sure that it one thing that's going to be very hard is what Daniel's talking about getting rid of the regulations.
+Make sure that one thing that's going to be very hard is what Daniel's talking about, getting rid of the regulations.

-That's the major cost driver that that's killing us here.
+That's the major cost driver that's killing us here.

 And then basically what we've lost is we've lost confidence in the free market system.

-And so free markets have take time to generate themselves, but they've just brought two and a half billion people out of poverty in China and India.
+And so free markets have to take time to generate themselves, but they've just brought 2.5 billion people out of poverty in China and India.

 And it's clear for everybody to see that, right?